Ripples in graphene: A variational approach: Introduction

-A first step toward the understanding of rippling in graphene is detailed in the companion paper \cite{emergence} where we investigate ground-state deformations of the regular hexagonal lattice with respect \UUU to \EEE configurational energies including next-to-nearest-neighbor interactions. \UUU (Note \EEE that pure nearest-neighbor interactions predict flat minimizers.)
+A first step toward the understanding of rippling in graphene is detailed in the companion paper \cite{emergence} where we investigate ground-state deformations of the regular hexagonal lattice with respect to configurational energies including next-to-nearest-neighbor interactions.
+(Note that pure nearest-neighbor interactions predict flat minimizers.)
 In such setting, optimal hexagonal cells are not planar, see Figure \ref{pink} left.
 The main result of \cite{emergence} is a classification of all graphene ground states into two distinct families: rolled-up and rippled configurations.
 Rolled-up structures ideally correspond to carbon nanotubes.
-Their optimality \UUU recalls remarkably \EEE the experimental evidence that free-standing graphene samples tend to roll up \cite{Lambin}.
+Their optimality recalls remarkably the experimental evidence that free-standing graphene samples tend to roll up \cite{Lambin}.
 Rippled configurations, see Figure \ref{pink}, would instead correspond to {\it suspended} graphene patches, where the rolling-up is prevented by the adhesion to a probing frame.

 Our focus is here on rippled configurations.
-These are not planar and feature a specific direction in three-dimensional space along which they are periodic.
-Correspondingly, they are completely determined by orthogonal sections to such direction (the free edge at the bottom of the samples in Figure \ref{pink}, for instance).
-The aim of this paper is \UUU to address \EEE the geometry of such orthogonal sections (and hence of the whole rippled configuration) from a variational viewpoint.
-We introduce an {\it effective energy} for such sections by considering cell centers as particles and favoring a specific distance \BBB $\bar{b}$ \EEE between cell centers and a specific angle \BBB $\pi - \bar{\psi}$ \EEE between segments connecting neighboring cell centers.
+These are not planar and feature a specific direction in three-dimensional space along which they are periodic. \UUU The full three-dimensional description of rippled configurations is hence \EEE completely determined by orthogonal sections to such \UUU specific periodicity \EEE direction (\UUU see \EEE the free edge at the bottom of the samples in Figure \ref{pink}, for instance).
+The aim of this paper is to address the geometry of such orthogonal sections (and hence of the whole rippled configuration) from a variational viewpoint. \UUU In fact, such sections are nothing but one-dimensional chains in two dimensions.\EEE

+We introduce an {\it effective energy} for such sections by considering cell centers as particles and favoring a specific distance $\bar{b}$ between cell centers and a specific angle $\pi - \bar{\psi}$ between segments connecting neighboring cell centers.
 Figure \ref{sections} illustrates this setting in the case of the rippled configuration on the left of Figure \ref{pink}.

 Specific wave patterns of the rippled structure will then correspond to waves in the chain of cell centers, as in the case of the rippled configuration on the right of Figure \ref{pink}.
-By slightly abusing terminology, we shall hence call {\it atoms} such cell centers and \BBB {\it bonds} the segments \EEE between two neighboring cell centers.
+By slightly abusing terminology, we shall hence call {\it \UUU particles\EEE} such cell centers and {\it bonds} the segments between two neighboring cell centers.